adobe/aem-upload/README.md

             <td>Perform deep upload</td>
             <td>boolean</td>
             <td>
-                If true, the process will include all descendent directories and files when given a directory to upload.
-If false, the process will only upload those files immediately inside the directory to upload.
+                If true, the process will include all descendent folders and files when given a folder to upload.
+If false, the process will only upload those files immediately inside the folder to upload.
 Default: false.
                 <br/>
                 <br/>
                 <b>Example</b>